Talal bin Abdulaziz Al Saud: Early life

 Prince Talal was born in Shubra Palace, Taif, on 15 August 1931 as the twentieth son of King Abdulaziz.
 His mother was an Armenian woman, Munaiyir, whose family escaped from the Ottoman Empire between 1915 and 1923, a period of turmoil in Armenia.
 Munaiyir was presented by the emir of Unayza in 1921, when she was 12 years old, to the 45-year-old Abdulaziz.
 Their first child was born when she was 15 years old, a son named Talal.
 Following tradition, Munaiyir became known as Umm Talal, "mother of Talal".
 However, in 1927, the three-year-old Talal died.
 In 1931, a second son was born to the couple, and was named Talal in honor of his late brother, following local tradition; thus, Munaiyir continued to be addressed as Umm Talal.
 He was followed by another son, Nawwaf, and a daughter, Madawi.
 It is unknown when Abdulaziz divorced his fourth wife and formally wed Munaiyir.
 She is reported by her family to have remained illiterate all her life and to have converted to Islam.
-Munaiyir was regarded by British diplomats in Saudi Arabia as having been one of Abdulaziz's favourite wives.
+British diplomats in Saudi Arabia regarded Munaiyir as one of Abdulaziz's favourite wives.
 She was as known for her intelligence as for her beauty.
 She died in December 1991.

-Prince Talal was the full brother of Nawwaf bin Abdulaziz.
-During the reign of King Saud, they became bitter enemies, to the point of contesting their inheritances.
-Their full sister, Madawi bint Abdulaziz, died in November 2017.
+During the reign of King Saud, Talal and Nawwaf became bitter enemies, to the point of contesting their inheritances.
+Their full sister, Princess Madawi, died in November 2017.